Diamondbacks vs. Astros Player Props Betting Odds

 Carroll Stats

-- Carroll hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is hitting .364 with two doubles, a triple, a walk and three RBI.
+- Carroll has recorded at least one hit in three games in a row.
+In his last five games he is hitting .350 with two doubles, a triple, two walks and three RBI.

 Carroll Recent Games